 In recovery, there are holiday traditions we need to let go of now that we are living a life of sobriety.
 There’s no room in our new lives for Christmas Eve eggnog, dinnertime toasts or Chanukah wine.
 But it’s not all sad!
 Instead of mourning these traditions, re-frame the holiday season as a great opportunity to build new traditions that help you maintain a healthy, happy life.

-Recovery is Focused on the Change of Habits and Traditions
+Recovery is Focused on the Change of Habits.
+This Includes New Holiday Traditions

 As you’ve worked your way through a recovery program, you had the chance to see that this lifestyle change is centred on changing habits that feed your addictive behaviour.
 Letting go of traditions is no different.
 It might feel uncomfortable at first, but letting go can be an important step in creating the new life that you desire.

-Now that you are sober and feeling great, it is important that you identify the traditions that might be holding back your progress in sobriety.
+Now that you are sober and feeling great, it is important that you identify the traditions that might be holding back your progress in sobriety and create new holiday traditions.
 The recovery program helped you let go of old habits that are no longer serving you.
 Now, the holiday season is no exception: it’s time to create traditions to maintain holiday cheer without alcohol or other vices that contribute to your addiction.

 As you identify old traditions that need to be eliminated from your life, it is important that you identify new traditions to use as replacements.
 Eliminating old habits and traditions can create a gap that might cause you to slip back into addictive patterns again.
 Instead of leaving the gap, find new traditions to replace old habits.